ora-io/awesome-ora/README.md

 ## 🌍 Overview

+ORA is Ethereum's Trustless AI that enables AI on the blockchain.

 This list focuses on the work related to the ORA ecosystem.

 This includes the [AI Oracle (OAO, Onchain AI Oracle)](https://mirror.xyz/orablog.eth/qLBIR_yxmpFJ4dg5p5Sn8Wz46aQDTG1jCW8myeE7zZ8) ecosystem, the ERC ecosystem co-authored by ORA, ZK Oracle ecosystem and other ORA contributions.